-A: Chiropractors are being recognized to admit and treat patients in hospitals and to use outpatient clinical facilities (such as labs, x-rays, etc.) for their non-hospitalized patients.
+A: Chiropractors are recognized to admit and treat patients in hospitals and use outpatient clinical facilities (such as labs, x-rays, etc.) for their non-hospitalized patients.
 Hospital privileges were first granted in 1983.

 A: The hands-on nature of the chiropractic treatment is essentially what requires patients to visit the chiropractor a number of times.
-To be treated by a chiropractor, a patient needs to be in his or her office.
-In contrast, a course of treatment from medical doctors often involves a pre-established plan that is conducted at home (i.e. taking a course of antibiotics once a day for a couple of weeks).
-A chiropractor may provide acute, chronic, and/or preventive care thus making a certain number of visits sometimes necessary.
+To be treated by a chiropractor, a patient needs to be in their office.
+In contrast, a course of treatment from medical doctors often involves a pre-established plan conducted at home (i.e., taking a course of antibiotics once a day for a couple of weeks).
+A chiropractor may provide acute, chronic, and/or preventive care, thus making a certain number of visits sometimes necessary.
 Your doctor of chiropractic should tell you the extent of treatment recommended and how long you can expect it to last.